 This high-intermediate course focuses on the speaking and listening and note-taking skills that are necessary in an academic setting.
 Students will discuss academic reading materials in small groups and begin to develop a method for delivering an oral presentation to a large group.
 Students will continue to develop a system for academic note-taking and learn how to use their notes to answer comprehension questions and summarize lectures.
-This course must be completed with a C or better to enroll in ESOL-085.
 The credits earned in this course will not count toward a degree with SMCC.